danielbaleanu/task1/README.md

 - it matches the unique characters from text 2 with every encounter in text 1
 - given the resulted number of matches and the total number of characters in text 1, it performs a number of calculations that result in the percentage of text 1 that can be created using only characters from text 2

+How to use?

+- open terminal and type the following commands:
+$ cd "the precise location of the tproc-main folder"/tproc
+$ make
+$ ./output

 Notes

 - space char will also be taken into consideration during processing